Best Christmas food retailers

 Best places to buy Christmas food

 A top-quality, tasty turkey is the centrepiece of many a Christmas table.
-And we found three places that scored five stars from their customers for both taste and quality.
-But we also found stores that scored three stars for both, and another shop whose customers gave it five stars for value for money.
-Our results will help you balance all three factors, to find the right place to buy your turkey.
+And we found one places that scores five stars from their customers for both taste and quality.
+But we also found stores that scored three stars for both.
+Our results will help you balance taste and quality with value for money, to make finding the right place to buy your turkey easy.

 No Christmas dinner is complete without tasty trimmings.
-So we’ve rated supermarkets alongside butchers and independent stores to find out whether you should shop at the supermarket for your sausages and stuffing – or head to an independent shop instead.
+So we’ve rated also supermarkets alongside butchers to find out whether you should shop at the supermarket for your sausages and stuffing – or head to a butcher instead.

 Plus our vegetables ratings separate the stores selling top-notch tasty veg, according to their customers, from those that could leave vegetables as a second-rate side-dish.